gagolews/FuzzyNumbers/README.md

 by researchers in FN theory, e.g., for preparing figures, generating numerical examples, or testing new algorithms.

-Fuzzy set theory give one of many ways to represent imprecise or vague information.
-Fuzzy numbers, which form a particular subclass of fuzzy sets of the real line, play a significant role in many important both theoretical and practical considerations.
-This is because we often describe our knowledge about objects through numbers, e.g., "I'm about 180 cm tall" or "The event happened between 2 and 3 p.m.".
+Fuzzy set theory gives one of many ways (in particular, see Bayesian probabilities) to represent imprecise information.
+Fuzzy numbers form a particular subclass of fuzzy sets of the real line.
+The main idea behind this concept is motivated by the observation that people tend to describe their knowledge about objects through vague numbers, e.g., "I'm about 180 cm tall" or "The event happened between 2 and 3 p.m.".

 The **FuzzyNumbers** package aims to provide the following functionality: